For Students, Educators & Researchers

 Successful mentor applications will remain valid for two years unless they contact us in writing to withdraw from the program.
 Should the mentor be willing to continue mentoring after two years, the Character Reference check may be waived at the discretion of the MP Coordinator.

 Need more information?
-Read the AUSIT Mentoring Program Guidelines, and if you still have questions, please email the AUSIT MP Coordinator.
+Read the AUSIT Mentoring Program Guidelines, and if you still have questions, please email the AUSIT National Education Coordinator.

 for court interpreters to report incidents or issues that occur in court interpreting assignments.